Emmanuel Rivera Player Props: Diamondbacks vs. Twins

 Emmanuel Rivera At The Plate

-- In 6.5% of his games this season, he has gone deep, and 1.8% of his trips to the dish.
+- He has hit a home run in 6.3% of his games this season, and 1.7% of his trips to the dish.

-- In 19 games this year (30.6%), Rivera has picked up an RBI, and in four of those games (6.5%) he had two or more.
+- In 19 games this year (30.2%), Rivera has picked up an RBI, and in four of those games (6.3%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.